 We might wonder what is left to inherit if we have already been adopted into his family and he’s already our Father.
 What more is there to look forward to?
 The apostle John answers: “See what kind of love the Father has given to us, that we should be called children of God; and so we are…Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is” (1 John 3:1-2).

 He is our Father now, and we are his children now.
 Yet we are still waiting for something—to see him as he is, to be like him as we long to be, and to have the passion of God himself to enjoy him.
 That is our complete inheritance—the full enjoyment of God himself.

-In early December, when our first son, Karsten, was just over a year old, I thought about our meager Christmas traditions.
+When our first son, Karsten, was just over a year old, I thought about our meager Christmas traditions.
 I tried to see them through the eyes of a curious toddler.
 I imagined the conversations he and I might have during the month:

 Then I mentally supplied the question he wouldn’t even know yet to ask: